Omaha Child Custody Lawyers

 To file for emergency custody in Nebraska, you must complete forms to request ex-parte orders.
 This will include an affidavit and a sworn statement indicating why emergency custody is being sought.

-You may ask that the court prohibits the other person from contacting you or your child.
+You may ask that the court prohibit the other person from contacting you or your child.
 The forms are available on the Judicial Branch of Nebraska's website and in person at your local courthouse.

 You start the legal process by filing a Complaint for Paternity, Custody, Parenting Time, and Child Support with the district court clerk in the county where the child(ren) live(s).
 If proceeding without a lawyer, you must complete all the necessary forms.